B.S. in Data Science (BSDS)

 How does the waitlist work?

 Our waitlist is unranked; when spots become available, we re-review candidates.
-Space permitting, we will release decisions throughout the summer.
+Space permitting, we release decisions throughout July.

 I was waitlisted – what can I do?